-This race peaked during the 1990s with the release of EMD's SD90MAC and GE's AC6000CW.
+This race peaked during the 1990s with the release of the SD90MAC and General Electric's AC6000CW.
 While GE's model sold more units than EMD's both were plagued with reliability issues which essentially ended the race between the two companies.

 Additionally, railroads discovered that extremely powerful locomotives wasn't necessarily a good thing and to date, the generally accepted horsepower is somewhere between 4,000 to 4,500.

 The "MAC" designation of the SD80 means two different things.
 The "M" regards the locomotive as featuring the now standard wide, "safety" cab that has been a common feature on motive power since the FRA mandates its use in the early 1990s.